BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Workflow

-* Step 1: Schema Creation
+* Step 1: Scheme Creation
 * Step 2: Allele calling
 * Step 3: Schema Validation (Allele call)
 * Step 4: Extracting the Matrix *loci*
 * Step 5: Minimum Spanning Tree (MST)
-* Step 6: Evaluation of the schema cgMLST
+* Step 6: Evaluation of the cgMLST scheme
-* Step 7: Analyze the proteins in the genes of the wgMLST
+* Step 7: Analysis of the proteins/genes of the wgMLST
 * Step 8: How to identify the allelic profile of the genomes of interest using this cgMLST database for *P. aeruginosa*
 * Step 9: Analyze the results
 * Step 10: Allele profile view by minimum spanning tree (MST)